-- 1. Specific values should be reviewed with a Microchip representative. - 2.
-The values of pull-up resistors should be chosen to ensure SCL and SDA rise and fall times meet the I2C specification.
+- 1. Specific values should be reviewed with a Microchip representative. - The values of pull-up resistors need to be chosen to ensure that SCL and SDA rise and fall times meet the IC specification.
 The value required will depend on the amount of capacitance loading on the lines.